vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 Jarrah (JAR) is responsible for assigning and issueing arrival clearance to aircraft inbound to Perth via SOLUS.
 !!! note
     Controllers should be aware there may be limited ADS-B coverage around Albany (YABA).
 Expect identification to be lost as aircraft descend through A100.

+## Coordination
+## ENR / PH TCU
+### Standard Assignable Levels
+The Standard assignable level from ENR to PH TCU is:
+`A090` for all arrivals.

+All other aircraft must be voice coordinated to PH TCU prior to **20nm** from the boundary.
+## PIY (ALL) / ENR

+As per the enroute coordination requirements (link), voiceless coordination exists between enroute sectors, with no changes within 20nm to the boundary.

+That being said, it is *advised* that BIK give **Heads-up Coordination** to the relevant sector, prior to **20nm** from the boundary.

+## LEA / IND (Oceanic)

+As per Standard coordination procedures (link).